About the Founder

 Self portrait

-Dear Fellow Parents,
+Dear Fellow Parents and Caregivers,

-With ongoing coaching and professional development, I have been able to facilitate positive and significant change with individual teachers and with whole school systems to become even more effective in teaching by engaging the motivation of students, supporting their development and making trusting connections among adults and students.
+Nearly thirty years ago, I began my career in “dropout prevention” working with Communities In Schools as an AmeriCorps*VISTA volunteer.
+I had the realization then that I was spending much more time on kids’ social and emotional development than on academic content to promote their school success.
+By leading a small team of school changemakers, I have been able to facilitate positive and significant change with individual teachers and with whole school systems to become even more effective in teaching by engaging the motivation of students, supporting their development, and making trusting connections among adults and students.

 In becoming a parent in recent years, I realized how much I was trying to translate the work I was doing in schools to my parenting life and how challenging it was.
 What are the secrets of the best educators and how do they advance students’ development?
 And how could I, as a parent, translate some of those secrets to my home life in an accessible, simple way?